Gary Rader: Chicago draft resistance

 CADRE printed original articles as well as reprints of other articles, and made the literature available to young people in the Chicago metropolitan area.
 CADRE raised funds to bail out any imprisoned for draft resistance, and established a pool of lawyers willing to take such cases.
 Rader moved to New York in February 1968 but he continued to work for the cause of war resistance.
 CADRE helped organize Chicago area activities for March 1968 including a week of protest and a day of civil disobedience.
 During the 1968 Democratic National Convention, CADRE was present at protests outside of the convention.
-The organization faded after 1973 when President Richard Nixon abolished the draft, and by 1974 or '75, CADRE ceased operation.
+The organization faded after 1973 when President Richard Nixon abolished the draft, and by 1974 or 1975, CADRE ceased operation.

 Rader's CADRE partner Greenberg had been a member of The Mobe, and in 1967 he wrote a monograph for CADRE: Vietnam and the draft.
 Later he earned a Ph.D. in high-energy physics, then became interested in crime and society.
-Greenberg is currently a sociology professor at New York University and has published several books.
+Greenberg is a sociology professor emeritus at New York University and has published several books.
 After Rader committed suicide in a Boston psychiatric hospital in November 1973, Greenberg dedicated his 1993 book to him as well as to German Green Party founder Petra Kelly who died in 1992 and prisoner rights activist Fay Stender who died in 1980.